Ha Jung-woo: 2010–2018: Commercial and critical success

 In 2017, Ha starred in Kim Yong-hwa's Along With the Gods: The Two Worlds, an adaptation of the webtoon Along With the Gods, about a court in the afterlife where the deceased undergo multiple trials for 49 days, and 1987: When the Day Comes, about a political crisis that led to the June Democratic Uprising in 1987 which ended the military regime of President Chun Doo-hwan.

 He reprised his role as Gang-rim in the 2018 sequel, Along with the Gods: The Last 49 Days.

-2019–present: Career fluctuations and further acclaim

 In the same year, Ha starred in the action thriller Take Point, reuniting with The Terror Live director Kim Byung-woo.

+2019–present: Career fluctuations and continued directional feats

-In 2019, Ha was cast in the science fiction action film Ashfall.
+In 2019, Ha was cast in the science fiction action film Ashfall alongside Lee Byung-hun.
+The blockbuster grossed over $61 million worldwide, becoming South Korea's fourth highest-grossing domestic film of 2019.
 In 2020, Ha starred in the horror film The Closet.

 Ha received significant recognition for his role in the 2022 Netflix series Narco-Saints.
-In 2022, he won the Grand Prize (Daesang) at the 13th Korea Drama Awards for his performance in the series.
+He won the Grand Prize (Daesang) at the 13th Korea Drama Awards for his performance in the series.
 The following year, he was nominated for Best Actor in Television at the 21st Director's Cut Awards and secured the Best Actor award at the 2nd Blue Dragon Series Awards.
 Furthermore, he was honored with the Best Actor in a Leading Role (National Winners – Korea) at the Asian Academy Creative Awards.
 In 2023, Ha starred in the sports drama film Boston 1947, which tells the story of the 1947 Boston International Marathon.

+In 2024, Ha starred in the disaster film Hijack 1971, which is based on the real-life hijacking of a Korean Air flight to North Korea.
+In 2025, Ha made his directional comeback after ten years with the comedy films Lobby and The People Upstairs.
+That year, he also starred in the film Nocturnal, marking his return to the crime-thriller genre.